 Non compete agreement clause definition, restrictive covenants, or a covenant not to compete in Colorado is a contract by the restricted party (e.g. an employee) not to engage in business activity that is in competition with the other, protected party (e.g. an employer).
-The covenant not to compete definition can be mere restrictive covenants provision within a contract or a full-length agreement (non-compete agreement) in and of itself.
+The Colorado Non compete Statute can be mere restrictive covenants provision within a contract or a full-length agreement (non-compete agreement) in and of itself.

 A Colorado non-compete agreement is put into place to protect a business from its own staff becoming business competitors.
 However, both the interests of the protected party (e.g. employer) and that of the prohibited party (e.g. employee) must be weighed.
 Frequently, covenants not to compete are entered upon termination of an employment or business relationship, but it can also be a pre-condition to such a relationship.

 Enforceable Non Compete Agreement Versus Unenforceable Covenant Not to Compete